lindsaycode05/crowdly-sm-app/README.md

 - Typescript
 - GraphQL
 - Apollo
 - Node
 - MongoDB
 - Mongoose

 ## 🚀 Improvements

 - Use GraphQL's "subscriptions" and implement a websocket server to render the new posts in "live-mode"
-- Implement the single post's page
-- Implement functionality to comment the posts
-- Add delete button logic
-- Strengthen the Typescript typings across the app
+- Write E2E tests for conducting a TDD workflow regarding the UI interactions in the app